Uncle Luke: 2000s

+2010s

 In 2010, he briefly reunited with Fresh Kid Ice, Brother Marquis, and Mr. Mixx as the 2 Live Crew were honorees winners at the 2010 VH1 Hip-Hop Honors: The Dirty South Edition.
 On February 2, 2011, Campbell announced his intention to run for mayor of Miami-Dade County on a platform that includes making housing projects safer, transparency in local government, and taxing strippers.
 He came in fourth in a field of 11 candidates, winning 11% of the vote.
 By Thanksgiving 2014, Campbell reunited with 2 Live Crew (Fresh Kid Ice and Brother Marquis) for a series of shows until 2015.

+Campbell served as the head coach of the Miami Edison Senior High School football team from 2018 to 2026.

+Political career

+In 2026, Campbell resigned his high school coaching role and announced his intention to run in the 2026 election for Florida's 20th congressional district.

 Personal life

 On February 18, 2009, Campbell was arrested for falling behind on child support payments.
 He allegedly has six or seven children, each from a different mother.

 In February 2010, Campbell became a columnist for Miami New Times, an alternative weekly newspaper distributed in the Miami metropolitan area.
 Campbell's column, called "Luke's Gospel", provides "a forum for his crazy-ass views on current events," which include politics, sports and entertainment.
 He is quoted on the Miami New Times website as saying, "It's the perfect place for me.
 I am a free-speech guy.
 It's just a match made in Heaven.
 Can you believe it?
 Me turned loose on the world in New Times.
 Wow."

-He supported Kamala Harris' 2024 presidential campaign, stating: "I’m getting sick and tired of you motherfuckers who’s out here trying to take the Blackness away from Kamala Harris, our VP and soon-to-be president because your daddy, Donald Trump, gives you these talking messages, so you repeat the dumb shit."
+He supported Kamala Harris' 2024 presidential campaign, stating: "I’m getting sick and tired of you m…f……. who’s out here trying to take the blackness away from Kamala Harris, our VP and soon-to-be president because your daddy, Donald Trump, gives you these talking messages, so you repeat the dumb shit."